chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image-wdt/README.md

           --force-rm=true \
           -t 12213-domain-home-in-image-wdt .

-This sample provides a Derby Data Source that is targeted to the Managed Server cluster.
-The Derby database is created in the Admin Server container when the container is run.
-To turn off the database create, set DERBY_FLAG="false" in the runtime security.properties used on the docker run statement.
+This sample provides a Derby data source that is targeted to the Managed Server cluster.
+The Derby database is created in the Administration Server container when the container is run.
+To turn off the database create, set `DERBY_FLAG="false"` in the runtime `security.properties` used in the `docker run` statement.

-The Admin Server and each Managed Server are run in containers from this build image.
-In the sample, the securities.properties file is provided on the docker run command.
-This file contains both the Admin server credentials and the JAVA_OPTS to use for the
+The Administration Server and each Managed Server are run in containers from this build image.
+In the sample, the `securities.properties` file is provided in the `docker run` command.
+In addition to the credentials and DERBY_FLAG, the file contains the JAVA_OPTS for the
-  start of the Admin or Managed server.
-Mount the properties/docker-run directory to the container so that file can be accessed by the server start script.
-It is the responsibility of the user to manage this volume, and the security.properties, in the container.
+  running Administration or Managed Server.
+Mount the `properties/docker-run` directory to the container so that file can be accessed by the server start script.
+It is the responsibility of the user to manage this volume, and the `security.properties`, in the container.

 To start the containerized Administration Server, run: